 This course covers fundamental principles of designing a game or a simulation application, in particular Human Computer Interface (HCI) principles, rules and strategies of play, conditional branching, design and development constraints, use of sound and animation, design tools, and implementation issues.
-The content includes market research, product design documentation, storyboarding, proposal development, and presentation of a project report.
+The content includes market product research, design documentation. storyboarding, proposal development, and presentation of a project report.
 Emphasis is placed on the techniques needed to develop well-documented, structured game or simulation programs.

 STEM

-Game and Simulation Programming
+Game and Sin Game and Simulation Programming

 Course # Q 8208330

 Grade Level 11-12

 Length 1 year

 Prerequisite Game and Simulation Design

 Credit 1